Psi505/Routersploit-Installer/README.md

-# Routersploit-Termux
+# Routersploit-Installer

 This script automates the installation process of routersploit on Termux to avoid errors.

 # Important Requirements

-- Reinstall termux if you install it from play store.
+- Reinstall termux if you installed it from play store.
   To do this download the apk file from: https://f-droid.org/en/packages/com.termux/
 - Make sure you have internet connection and at least 1GB of free space.